-Overall, in The Netherlands, the practical move toward more ecologically conscious landscapes, both for city dwellers and food growers, is still in early stages of development.
-Hopefully, though, the appreciation of a wilder urban environment and more ecologically friendly aesthetic in urban planning is starting to emerge (Kadas 2006; Hoyle, Hitchmough, and Jorgensen 2017).
+Overall, in The Netherlands, the practical move towards more ecologically conscious landscapes, both for city dwellers and food growers, is still in the early stages of development.
+Hopefully, though, the appreciation of a wilder urban environment and more ecologically friendly aesthetic in urban planning is starting to emerge (Kadas 2006; Hoyle et al 2017).
 The positive characteristics of urbanism and beneficial qualities of placing plants at the heart of cities inherently link sustainability and environmental design (Tabb 2016).
-In the Netherlands, so-called "nature-inclusive" buildings are becoming more common (Snep et al. 2018).
-The Amsterdam municipality council has recently approved plans for involving ecologists into new building designs, trying to create buildings where "pioneer plants" and other nonhuman inhabitants form a part of buildings (Gemeente Amsterdam 2018).
-Brown roofs made of old building materials, just like the better known "green roofs" can form attractive multispecies' habitats (Kadas 2006).
-Urban agriculture offered by rooftop farms and greenhouses, indoor farming, or vertical gardens reconnects food production and cities, characterized by multispecies co-habitation of toxin-free and carbon neutral buildings (McDonough and Braungart 2002).
-Green Urbanism, a combination of smart green growth policies with technology that protects and enhances environment, should be the most relevant future scenario in the age of climate change (Calthorpe 2010).
-In a similar way, biophilic urbanism, which assumes that contact with nature is absolutely to urban life (Triman 2013), seeks to improve natural systems between buildings and on the façades and rooftops of buildings (Newman 2014).
+In the Netherlands, so-called 'nature-inclusive' buildings are becoming more common (Snep et al 2018).
+The Amsterdam municipality council has recently approved plans for involving ecologists into new building designs, trying to create buildings where 'pioneer plants' and other nonhuman inhabitants form a part of buildings (Gemeente Amsterdam 2018).
+Brown roofs made of old building materials, just like the better known 'green roofs' can form attractive multispecies' habitats

+(Kadas 2006).
+Urban agriculture offered by rooftop farms and greenhouses, indoor farming, or vertical gardens reconnect food production and cities, characterized by [FP] multispecies co-habitation of toxin-free and carbon neutral buildings (McDonough and Braungart 2002).
+Green Urbanism, a combination of smart green growth policies with technology that protects and enhances the environment, should be the most relevant future scenario in the age of climate change (Calthorpe 2010).
+In a similar way, biophilic urbanism (Triman 2013) seeks to improve natural systems between buildings and on the façades and rooftops of buildings (Newman 2014).